jambit/Azubi-Onboardingphase-2019-Find-Cherry/README.md

    3. the run the Main Class

-Have fun playing our broken Game!
-ps: for real tho, it doesn't work.
+Have fun playing our broken Game! for real tho, it doesn't work.